andrewblance/website-generator/content/post/02-binary/index.md

 \end{aligned}
 $$

-We have now encountered our first problem!
+We have now encountered our first problem.
 We know the answer should be 257, however, looking at what is in the first 8 bits it looks like the answer is 1.
 Only with the extra carry bit does the true answer become apparent.
-The problem is how do we store this?
-The 6502 provides a solution, phew!
+If we are going to be saving our binary numbers in 8-bits we will need a way to store and track this type of carry.
+The 6502 can do exactly that, phew!
 The 6502 has a set of flags built within it, one of which is called the Carry Flag.
 This can be set as 1 or 0.
-Whenever an addition happens for unsigned (numbers that don't have a way of saying if they are positive or negative) binary numbers that result in the answer being greater than 256 the Carry Flag is set to 1.
+Whenever an addition happens for unsigned binary numbers (numbers that don't have a way of saying if they are positive or negative) that result in the answer being greater than 256 the Carry Flag is set to 1.
 This allows us to keep track of our maths and gives us a way to extend our additions past 8-bit numbers.

 So, our binary numbers can add correctly, and we can represent our positive integers correctly.
 However, there are two problems:

-* We can only go up to 255 (if we only use 8 bits).
+* We can only count up to 255 (if we only use 8 bits).
 * We can only represent positive numbers.

 We need to be able to solve the latter issue.
 To do this we will introduce Signed Binary.

 ### Signed Binary

 For unsigned binary, all 8-bits were used to store the value.
 This allowed us to have a range between 0 and 256.
 In signed binary, we will use bit 7 as a way to keep track of the sign of the number.
-However, this will come at the expense of a reduced maximum value our values can take.
+However, this will come at the expense of a reduced maximum value our binary numbers can take.

 In this new system, we will say that 1 is: ```0000 0001``` and -1 is: ```1000 0001```.
 Immediately, we have reduced the magnitude from 255 to 127 (oops) but we do have a way to represent negative numbers.
 Let us now go back and try doing a calculation with this new method.
 This is $$7$$ + $$-5$$: